The Art of Building Innovation Teams in Your Business

 Key Roles in an Innovation Team

-Beyond that, there are a few specific roles that any innovation team should have if possible.
+There are a few specific roles that any innovation team should have if possible.
 These include:

-1. The point man has founded a company or startup before and brings the necessary drive and mindset.
+This is a person who has founded a company or startup before and brings the necessary drive and mindset.
 This is the person in charge of divvying up resources.
 When an innovation program gets off the ground, teams will often compete for the same resources.
 The point man engages with important stakeholders and lobbies for the program.

-2. A networker knows all the right people and can make bottlenecks or obstacles disappear with a call.
+A networker knows all the right people and can make bottlenecks or obstacles disappear with a call.
 The networker creates dynamic campaigns around the brand, from social media to volunteer outreach.

-3. The operations guru builds a movement of employees eager to foster innovation in your organization.
-As a program grows in size, there will undoubtedly be some speedbumps or hurtles.
+The operations guru builds a movement of employees eager to foster innovation in your organization.
+As a program grows in size, there will undoubtedly be some speedbumps or hurdles.
 The operations guru is the oil in the gears keeping the whole ship running in the form of organizing a demo day, meetings, or coordinating coaches.

-4. The scout leader brings new insights into the organization by relating to innovators or startups outside the company.
+This is the person who brings new insights into the organization by relating to innovators or startups outside the company.
 The scout leader is usually the first one to spot new opportunities and is eager to present them to the team.

 Your team may have some or all of these roles, depending on your innovation goals.
 You may want to rotate individuals through different roles to keep idea generation fresh.